Roman Dziadkiewicz

 as a pop-up studio and living installation

-connecting Berlin with Budapest, Tbilisi and Kyiv.
+connecting Berlin with Budapest, Tbilisi and Kyiv (and back in 2026).

 24.FE3.25 operates as a 24-hour multistream between Amsterdam,